TomPace101/nanopore_diffusion/notes.md

 _TODO_ start using sphinx
 (there is discussion below about what to do after this)

+_TODO_ change nomenclature from 'solver' to 'simulator' filenames, classnames, attribute and variable names, readme file,

 # Formula derivations
 - _TODO_ NP linearization notebook
 - _TODO_ start reaction rate function linearization notebook